Contact Information

 BIOGRAPHY

-Alan Clopine is the CFO & Chairman of the Board of Pure Financial Advisors.
-He has been an executive leader of the Company for over a decade.
-As CFO he is responsible for the financial operations of the company as well as investor relations.
+Alan Clopine is the Executive Chairman of Pure Financial Advisors, LLC (Pure).
+He has been an executive leader of the Company for over a decade, including CFO, CEO, and Chairman.
 Alan joined the firm in 2008, about one year after it was established.
+In his tenure at Pure, the firm has grown from approximately $50 million in assets under management to over $8 billion.

-Prior to joining Pure Financial Advisors, Alan was the founding and senior partner at Clopine & Associates, LLP; a CPA firm established in 1987 and located in San Diego.
+Prior to joining Pure, Alan was the founding and senior partner at Clopine & Associates, LLP, a CPA firm established in 1987 and located in San Diego.
 In addition to providing traditional tax and accounting services for successful individuals and businesses, the firm specialized in real estate, technology, and small business tax planning.
 The firm was consistently ranked in the top 50 CPA firms in the San Diego Business Journal, “Book of Lists.”

 Alan received a bachelor’s degree from the University of California, San Diego in 1979 and received his CPA certification in 1984.
-He currently volunteers as president of Vida Joven, a non-profit organization that supports an orphanage in Tijuana as well as various activities at St. Peters Episcopal Church.
-Prior volunteer activities have included over ten years of coaching youth sports in baseball and soccer.
-Alan enjoys time with friends, travel, staying fit, hiking, golf, and hanging with his family.
-Alan is married to Anne and has two sons named Rob & Ryan.
+He was the former board president of Vida Joven, a non-profit organization that supports an orphanage in Tijuana.
+He is actively volunteering with St. Peters Episcopal Church.
+When his kids were young, he volunteered for over ten years, coaching youth sports in baseball and soccer.
+Alan enjoys time with family and friends, traveling, staying fit, hiking, golfing, and playing his ukulele.
+Alan is married to Anne and has two adult sons named Robbie & Ryan.

 Alan's Latest Contributions